pinecone-io/pinecone-rag-demo-azd/README.md

 ## Quickstart

-The quickest way to try this `azd` template out is using [GitHub Codespaces](https://docs.github.com/en/codespaces) or in a [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers):

 ### Setting up the environment

 Before starting, be sure you have set all of the required secrets and environment variables in your Github repo, under Settings -> Environments.
 Please see [Using environments for deployment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) for more details on how to set up environments.